crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 === NextGEN Gallery ===
-Contributors: photocrati
+Contributors: photocrati, imagely
 Tags: nextgen, nextgen gallery, gallery, galleries, image, images, image gallery, photo, photos, photo gallery, picture, pictures, picture gallery, album, albums, photo albums, image album, media, media gallery, thumbnails, thumbnail gallery, thumbnail galleries, slideshow, slideshows, slideshow gallery, slideshow galleries, fancybox, lightbox, responsive, responsive gallery, responsive galleries, wordpress responsive gallery, nextcellent, wordpress gallery plugin, wordpress photo gallery plugin, wp gallery, wp gallery plugins, best gallery plugin, free photo gallery, singlepic, image captions imagebrowser, watermarks, watermarking, photography, photographer
-Requires at least: 3.6.1
+Requires at least: 4.0.0
-Stable tag: 2.1.15
+Stable tag: 2.1.31
-Tested up to: 4.3.0
+Tested up to: 4.4.2
 License: GPLv2

-The most popular WordPress gallery plugin and one of the most popular plugins of all time with over 13 million downloads.
+The most popular WordPress gallery plugin and one of the most popular plugins of all time with over 14 million downloads.

 == Description ==

 = WordPress Gallery Plugin =

-NextGEN Gallery is the most popular **WordPress gallery plugin**, and one of the most popular WordPress plugins of all time, with over 13 million downloads.

-It provides a powerful engine for uploading and managing galleries of images, with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.
-It also provides two front-end display styles (slideshows and thumbnail galleries), both of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

-*The NextGEN Gallery WordPress gallery plugin is now proudly maintained by <a href='http://www.photocrati.com'>Photocrati Media</a>.
-Special thanks to Alex Rabe who created and maintained NextGEN from 2007 through 2011.*

-**NEXTGEN GALLERY 2.0: MAJOR UPDATE IN JULY 2013.** *We released a major update and overhaul to NextGEN Gallery in July 2013.
-NextGEN Gallery 2.0 presents a completely reworked interface, both for the central options panel and for adding galleries to pages and posts.
-It's dramatically more powerful and flexible.*

-**INTRODUCING NEXTGEN GALLERY PRO.** *Along with NextGEN 2.0, we're happy to announce a "Pro" upgrade to NextGEN.
-NextGEN Pro offers 6 new gallery displays, including Pro Masonry, Pro Filmstrip, Pro Film, Pro Thumbnail Grid, Pro Slideshow, and Pro Blogstyle galleries.
-It also includes a responsive, fullscreen, mobile-friendly Pro Lightbox with commenting and social sharing for individual images within galleries.
-And it includes premium one-on-one email support for both NextGEN Gallery and NextGEN Pro.*

-**<a href="http://www.nextgen-gallery.com/nextgen-pro">LEARN MORE ABOUT NEXTGEN PRO</a>**

-= NextGEN WordPress Gallery Plugin Features =

-*Upload Galleries*

-* Our WordPress gallery plugin offers diverse and powerful functionality for getting images from your desktop to your website.
-You can easily upload batches of images via a standard WordPress-style uploader, or upload images via zip file or FTP.
-NextGEN will automatically import your images meta data.

-*Manage Galleries*

-* Centralized gallery management.
-Enjoy a single location where you can see and manage all your galleries.
-* Edit galleries.
-Add or exclude images, change gallery title and description, reorder of images, resize thumbnails.
-* Thumbnail Management.
-Turn thumbnail cropping on and off, customize how individual thumbnails are cropped, and bulk resize thumbnails across one or more galleries.
-* Edit Individual Images.
-Edit meta data and image tags, rotate images, and exclude images.
-* Watermarks.
-Quickly add watermarks to batches or galleries of images.
-* Albums.
-Create and organize collections of galleries, and display them in either compact or extended format.

-*Display Galleries*

-* Multiple Gallery Types.
-Choose between two main display styles: Slideshow and Thumbnail, and allow visitors to toggle between the two.
-Or display Imagebrowser galleries and Singlepics.
-* Slideshow Galleries.
-Choose from a vast array of options for slideshows, including slideshow size, transition style, speed, image order, and optional navigation bar.
-* Thumbnail Galleries.
-Choose from a wide range of options to customize thumbnail galleries, including 5 different lightboxes for individual images, optional thumbnail cropping and editing, thumbnail styles, captions, and more.
-* Single Image Displays.
-Display and format single images.
-* Work with Options Panel or Shortcodes.

-= NextGEN WordPress Gallery Plugin Community & Extensions =

-NextGEN has been the dominant WordPress gallery plugin for years.
-As a result, there is large and great community of users and developers, as well as a large number of dedicated extension plugins.
-For a list of extension plugins, just search for NextGEN in the WordPress.org plugin repository, or visit our <a href="http://www.nextgen-gallery.com/nextgen-gallery-extension-plugins/">Complete List of NextGEN Extension Plugins</a>.

-= NextGEN WordPress Gallery Plugin Resources =

-*Visit the NextGEN <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a> official homepage<br>
-*Visit the <a href="http://www.nextgen-gallery.com/nextgen-pro" target="_blank">NextGEN Pro official landing page</a><br>
-*See <a href="http://www.nextgen-gallery.com/help/" target="_blank">NextGEN Gallery Documentation</a><br>
-*Get <a href="http://wordpress.org/tags/nextgen-gallery?forum_id=10" target="_blank">NextGEN Support</a> via the WordPress.org forums<br>
-*Get <a href="http://www.nextgen-gallery.com/languages/" target="_blank">Translations</a> for your own language<br>
-*See <a href="http://www.photocrati.com/wordpress-photography-themes" target="_blank">WordPress Photography Themes</a> by the same author<br>
-*Follow NextGEN Gallery on <a title="Follow NextGEN Gallery on Facebook" href="http://www.facebook.com/NextGENGallery" target="_blank">Facebook</a>, <a title="Follow NextGEN Gallery on Twitter" href="http://twitter.com/NextGENGallery" target="_blank">Twitter</a>, and <a title="Follow NextGEN Gallery on Google +" href="http://plus.google.com/101643895780935290171" target="_blank">Google +</a><br>
+NextGEN Gallery has been the industry's standard **WordPress gallery plugin** since 2007 and continues to receive over 1.5 million new downloads per year.
+It's great for general use, but powerful enough for the most demanding photographers, visual artists, and imaging professionals.

+On the back end, NextGEN offers a complete WordPress gallery management system with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.

+On the front end, the free version of NextGEN provides two main display styles (slideshows and thumbnail galleries) and two album styles (compact and extended), all of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

+Learn more about <a href="https://www.imagely.com/wordpress-gallery-plugin/" target="_blank">NextGEN WordPress Gallery Plugin features.</a>

+**Demos**<br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-thumbnail-gallery/" target="_blank">Basic Thumbnail Gallery Demo</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-slideshow-gallery/" target="_blank">Basic Slideshow Demo</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-compact-album/" target="_blank">Basic Compact Album</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-extended-album/" target="_blank">Basic List Album</a><br>

+**INTRODUCING NEXTGEN GALLERY PRO.** NextGEN Plus and NextGEN Pro are premium WordPress gallery plugin extensions for NextGEN Gallery that add new gallery displays, lightboxes, ecommerce, proofing, and pro support.
+Learn more about <a href="https://www.imagely.com/wordpress-gallery-plugin/" target="_blank">NextGEN Plus and NextGEN Pro plugin features.</a>

+**Demos**<br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-mosaic-gallery/" target="_blank">Pro Mosaic Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-masonry-gallery/" target="_blank">Pro Masonry Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-filmstrip-gallery/" target="_blank">Pro Filmstrip Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-film-gallery/" target="_blank">Pro Film Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-slideshow-gallery/" target="_blank">Pro Slideshow Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-thumbnail-gallery/" target="_blank">Pro Thumbnail Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-blogstyle-gallery/" target="_blank">Pro Blog Style Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-grid-album/" target="_blank">Pro Grid Albums</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-list-album/" target="_blank">Pro List Album</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-lightbox-demo/" target="_blank">Pro Lightbox Demo</a> (full screen and responsive with commenting, social sharing, and deep linking for individual images)<br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-proofing-demo/" target="_blank">Pro Proofing Demo</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-ecommerce-demo/" target="_blank">Pro Ecommerce Demo</a><br>

+= About Imagely =

+NextGEN Gallery is maintained by Imagely.
+We're the WordPress photography experts.
+In addition to NextGEN Gallery, NextGEN Plus, and NextGEN Pro, we also make Genesis WordPress themes for photographers, provide managed WordPress hosting for photographers, and run the WordPress Photography Podcast.

+Learn more or connect with us:<br>
+*<a href="https://www.imagely.com/" target="_blank">Imagely Website</a><br>
+*<a href="https://www.imagely.com/wordpress-photography-themes/" target="_blank">Genesis WordPress Themes for Photographers</a><br>
+*<a href="https://www.imagely.com/hosting/" target="_blank">Managed WordPress Hosting for Photographers</a><br>
+*<a href="https://www.imagely.com/podcast/" target="_blank">The WordPress Photography Podcast</a><br>
+*<a href="https://www.imagely.com/docs/nextgen-gallery/" target="_blank">NextGEN Gallery Documentation</a><br>
+*<a href="https://twitter.com/imagely" target="_blank">Imagely on Twitter</a><br>
+*<a href="https://facebook.com/getimagely" target="_blank">Imagely on Facebook</a><br>
+*<a href="https://instagram.com/imagely" target="_blank">Imagely on Instagram</a><br>

 == Credits ==

 Copyright:<br>
-Photocrati Media 2012-2013<br>
+Photocrati Media 2012-2016<br>
 Alex Rabe 2007-2011

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.